open-amt-cloud-toolkit/docs/docs/Tutorials/createWiFiConfig.md

 !!! important "Important - Windows 10 Supported Only"
     This feature is currently only supported for systems on Windows 10 operating systems.

+!!! warning "Warning - No Support for Cellular"
+    While Open AMT Cloud Toolkit supports wireless and wired profiles, it does not currently offer support for managing devices through cellular connections.
+[Cradlepoint* products](https://cradlepoint.com/) offers a workaround for cellular connections.

 After activation and configuration of an AMT device with a wireless profile, remote devices can be managed wirelessly.

-**For devices to be activated in Client Control Mode (CCM)**: The managed, AMT device can be activated and configured on a wireless connection.
+**For devices to be activated in Client Control Mode (CCM)**: The managed AMT device can be activated and configured on a wireless connection.

-**For devices to be activated in Admin Control Mode (ACM)**: The managed, AMT device **MUST have a wired connection** during the activation of AMT.
+**For devices to be activated in Admin Control Mode (ACM)**: The managed AMT device **MUST have a wired connection** during the activation of AMT.
 After activation, devices are then able to be managed over the wireless network rather than a wired connection.

 ## Determine Device Wireless Support
+!!! important "Legacy RPC Support Only"
+    This section uses the legacy version of RPC.
+Support for this feature in RPC-Go is planned in future releases.

 Use RPC's `amtinfo` feature to determine if your current device supports wireless functionality.
-For steps on how to obtain the RPC binary, see [Build RPC](../Reference/RPC/buildRPC_Manual.md).
+For steps to obtain the RPC binary, see [Build RPC](../Reference/RPC/buildRPC_Manual.md).

 1. Run RPC with the `amtinfo` argument.